blokz/hiveblokz/README.md

 # hiveblokz
-add hive.io blockchain post feed to any website.
+add a hive.io blockchain users most recent posts to any website.

 # usage:
 ```